 The curriculum is designed to ground all students in business and management fundamentals.
 Core teams of 4-5 classmates work together across all courses, creating a strong sense of community and cohesion.
 Carlson is now offering a new Management Science program within the FTMBA: a STEM-designated degree that builds critical skills for full-time students considering careers in finance, consulting, analytics or technology.

-The most distinctive part of the program is based on an 15-month experiential learning experience that every student must undertake.
-The “enterprise” experience — in one of four areas such as brand, consulting, ventures and funds — accounts for one-sixth of an MBA’s entire workload.
-Students are placed on small teams managed by both a professional and academic director and put to work on real problems with local companies.
-Carlson MBA candidates interested in finance or investment management, for example, can help to manage a student-run mutual fund with $40 million in assets from actual clients.
-“We can really take someone who has been in the military and wants to become a finance person and at the end of two years they will interview just as well as someone who has been an analyst or investment banker before,” says Zaheer.
+The most distinct part of the program is the 15-month experiential learning experience that every student must undertake.
+The “enterprise” experience — in one of four areas such as brand, consulting, ventures, and funds — accounts for one-sixth of an MBA’s entire workload.
+Students are placed in small teams managed by both a professional and academic director and put to work on real problems with local companies.
+Carlson MBA candidates interested in finance or investment management, for example, can help manage a student-run mutual fund with $50 million in assets from actual clients.

 MBA Program Consideration Set:

 Notes: MBA Program Consideration Set: If you believe you’re a close match to this school–based on your GMAT and GPA scores, your age and work experience, you should look at these other competitive full-time MBA programs as well.
 We list them by stretch, match, and safety.
 These options are presented on the basis of brand image and ranking status.